mikeyPower/buffer-overflow/README.md

     11          gets(buff);
     12

-Here we are interested in the variable pass which is set to one, now in order to find the memory location of where this is stored we can execute the following command
+Here we are interested in the variable "pass" which is set to one, now in order to find the memory location of where this is stored we can execute the following command.

     (gdb) break 8
     Breakpoint 1 at 0x116d: file buffer_overflow.c, line 8.

-This will set up a breakpoint at line 8 so that we can see the memory location of this variable once we run the program
+This will set up a breakpoint at line 8 so that we can see the memory location of this variable once we run the programme.

     (gdb) run buffer_overflow
     Starting program: /root/buffer-overflow/buffer_overflow buffer_overflow